ZAR to INR Forecast & Outlook

 ⚠️ What could change it

-- Upside risk: A reduction in geopolitical tensions or oil prices could support risk sentiment and strengthen the Rand.
+- Upside risk: A decline in geopolitical tensions or a shift toward risk-on could support ZAR and lift the pair.